KwokHing/Regression-with-a-Crab-Age-Dataset/README.md

 This repo provides the submission entry for a [kaggle challenge](https://www.kaggle.com/competitions/playground-series-s3e16/overview) to create a regression model to predict a crab's age.

+Boosting regressor models like XGBoost, Catboost and LGBM performs well on this dataset.
+The finally deployed model is a voting-ensemble made up of XGBoost and Catboost.

 ![jpg](img/Regression-Crab.png)

 ## Getting started